Ultra-High Dimensional Sparse Representations with Binarization for Efficient Text Retrieval: Sparsified and Bucketized Embeddings

-Our approach leverages pre-trained BERT to construct contextualized dense embeddings.
 Let $q = \{q_1, q_2, ..., q_{|q|}\}$ be a query and $d = \{d_1, d_2, ..., d_{|d|}\}$ be a document.
-Then, we obtain BERT dense representations for the tokens in $q$ and $d$.
-Although we propose our method of using bucketed representations as in Section \ref{ssec:multi-buckets}, we here explain a common option of using only the last layer for a query or document representation.
-An embedding for a query or a document is obtained as follows:
+We obtain contextualized dense representations from BERT for the tokens in $q$ and $d$.
+Aside from the bucketed representations to be explained in Section \ref{sec::3_4_multibucket}, we here assume a common option of using only the last layer for a query or document representation.
+An embedding for $q$ or $d$ is obtained as follows: